-6.12 Looked after children and previously looked after children
+6.14 Looked after children and previously looked after children

 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2020)
+KCSIE (revised September 2022)

-A designated child in care lead has been appointed from the senior leadership team.
-In this school this person is currently Miss Claire Bader
+A designated children in care lead has been appointed from the senior leadership team.
+In Coads Green Primary School, this person is currently Claire Bader